Winnebago Reservation: Early history

 The Winnebago Reservation is on land that originally belonged to the Omaha Nation.
-On February 21, 1863, Congress passed legislation removing the Winnebago, who call themselves the Ho-Chunk, from a reservation in Blue Earth County, Minnesota to Crow Creek, South Dakota.
+On February 21, 1863, Congress passed legislation removing the Winnebago, who call themselves the Ho-Chunk, from the Blue Earth Reservation in Minnesota to Crow Creek, South Dakota.
 This location lacked essential resources, leading to a famine that sent many Winnebago people to seek refuge on the Omaha Reservation further down the Missouri River.
 In order to establish a separate Winnebago Reservation, the Omaha Nation ceded the northern portion of their own reservation to the United States on March 6, 1865, and the United States granted this area to the Winnebago Tribe in exchange for their South Dakota lands in a treaty on March 8, 1865.
 The Omaha Nation later conveyed an additional 12,348 acres of timber land to the Winnebago Reservation through an act of Congress on June 22, 1874 and a deed dated July 31, 1874.

 Federal legislation including the Dawes Act of 1887 led to the allotment of Winnebago tribal lands into private ownership.
 By 1910, the Bureau of Indian Affairs reported that 106040.82 acre were allotted to 1,200 Indians; 480 acre reserved for agency, etc.; the residue, 1710.80 acre, is unallotted.